bihany-harsh/python-compiler-2024/personal_docs/notes.md

   2. Build it post parsing by traversal of the AST.
      * To handle annassign or to not handle it?
 If handled, assign would always be at the top, helps in 3AC generation.
 If not, 3AC needs cases for assign.
      * So handle it!
+* When a function is created, we store its num_params.
+When we have to perform type_checking of the parameters, we retrieve the first num_params symbol_table entries from its symbol table (since function parameters are the first thing that we will parse).